mongodb/mongo/src/mongo/db/repl/README.md

 As seen here, there can be operations on collections that have since been dropped or indexes could conflict with the data being added.
-As a result, many errors that occur here are ignored and assumed to resolve themselves.
+As a result, many errors that occur here are ignored and assumed to resolve themselves, such as `DuplicateKey` errors (like in the example above).
 If known problematic operations such as `renameCollection` are received, where we cannot assume a drop will come and fix them, we abort and retry initial sync.

 #### Finishing initial sync

-The oplog application phase concludes when the node applies `minValid`.
+The oplog application phase concludes when the node applies an oplog entry at `stopTimestamp`.
 The node checks its sync source's Rollback ID to see if a rollback occurred and if so, restarts initial sync.
-Otherwise, the `DataReplicator` shuts down and the `ReplicationCoordinator` starts steady state replication.
+Otherwise, the `InitialSyncer` will begin tear down.

+It will register the node's `lastApplied` OpTime with the storage engine to make sure that all oplog entries prior to that will be visible when querying the oplog.
+After that it will reconstruct all prepared transactions.
+The node will then clear the initial sync flag and tell the storage engine that the `initialDataTimestamp` is the node's last applied OpTime.
+Finally, the `InitialSyncer` shuts down and the `ReplicationCoordinator` starts steady state replication.

 # Dropping Collections and Databases